 While on its face, these coolers claiming to retain ice for a few days, let alone several or more days would appear preposterous.
 But on top of their well-designed seals, thick insulation and other features meant to help coolers retain cold temperatures long, all of these coolers recommend that time is spent preparing the cooler for usage at home before you go out in the wilds.
 The suggestion is to fill the coolers with ice meant to sit in the cooler for twelve hours to a full day to work the temperature of the interior and the insulation as close to freezing as possible before loading for actual usage.

 This is actually where another important factor can come into play, how easy it is to clean and drain your camping cooler.
-A cooler that has a well-placed drain plug can be drained quickly and refilled without the interior and insulation warming up too much, ensuring that the preparation work you did does not go for little or nothing.
+A well-placed drain plug can be drained quickly and refilled without the interior and insulation warming up too much, ensuring that the preparation work you did does not go for little or nothing.
 Much of the key to a relaxing camping, fishing or hunting trip is diligently preparing beforehand; your ice chest is no different than any of the other equipment you will take.

 Engel Deep Blue 65